Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/settings/get.md

                perform the operation on
 ```

-> Null or schema-conformant
+> Null or schema conformant
 >
-> The return value of this command will always be either null or schema-conformant, unless the `--no-defaults` flag is used.
+> The return value of this command will always be either null or schema conformant, unless the `--no-defaults` flag is used.

 Here are some examples of using the `ax settings get` command: